AlexZaznobin/data_mining_itc_2023/README.md

 4. -db, --database: (Optional) A flag indicating if the database should be used.
 Include this flag if you want to use the database; otherwise, the database will not be used.

 Example Usage:
+1. To save results to database, you need to insert your mysql password to the conf.json file in the mysql_pwd parameter.

-1. To use the script with default settings, simply run: python script_name.py
+2. To use the script with default settings, simply run: python script_name.py

-2. To search for flights from TLV to JFK between September 1st and September 9th, 2023, and use the database: python aviasales_scrpr.py -sac TLV -eac JFK -dr 01090909 -db
+3. To search for flights from TLV to JFK between September 1st and September 9th, 2023, and use the database: python aviasales_scrpr.py -sac TLV -eac JFK -dr 01090909 -db